seungwoochoe/dictionanki/README.md

 Then assign shortcut to this action.

-When you select specific word and press shortcut, dictionary search result will show up, and the result will be written in new TextEdit file.
+When you select a specific word and press shortcut, dictionary.app search result will show up, and the result will be written in new TextEdit file.

+### Limitations
+- Formatting is not perfect.
+For example, if there are keywords like "noun" in definition of word, formatting might not act as intended.
+Also, places of "[with object]" kind of things might not the same as original dictionary.
+- I am testing this code only with *New Oxford American Dictionary (English (US))*.